nathaniel1616/2024-06-t-swap/README.md

 _If you've taken the [Cyfrin Updraft security & auditing course](https://updraft.cyfrin.io/courses/security), this will look very familiar to you!_

+_This will be one of the more challenging first flights, but understanding the basics of how a DEX works will be crucial if you want to get good at auditing DeFi smart contracts._

 # Contest Details

 ### Prize Pool